annefarrell/academic-kickstart/content/home/about.md

 # Biography

-Anne Farrell is a PhD student in her fifth year at the University of Chicago.
+Anne Farrell is a PhD student in her fifth year at the [University of Chicago](https://www.cs.uchicago.edu/).
 Her research interests include self-aware computing, real-time scheduling, and resource management in mobile and embedded systems.
-Her advisor is [Henry Hoffmann](http://people.cs.uchicago.edu/~hankhoffmann/).
+Her advisor is Prof. [Henry Hoffmann](http://people.cs.uchicago.edu/~hankhoffmann/).